samsquire/ideas4/README.md

  * Anything that relies on the file system, locations and presence or existing state is a recipe for error.

 # 214. API virtual machine

+What if all callsites were actually VMs?
+You could centrally manage every callsite by distributing bytecode to running software to deliver callsite patches.

+In this manner, an API call is actually a record in a database, which is actually a program.

 # 215. Backend browser